 We have limited experience as a company in conducting clinical trials.
-Our Phase 1/2 clinical trial for gavo-cel began in 2019 and our Phase 1/2 clinical trial for TC-110 began in 2020.
+Our Phase 1/2 clinical trial for gavo-cel began in 2019.
 Because of this limited experience, and other factors, we cannot be certain that our planned and ongoing preclinical studies will be completed on time, or that our planned and ongoing clinical trials will begin, enroll sufficient patients, produce data on expected timelines or be completed on expected timelines, if at all.
 Large-scale clinical trials require significant additional financial and management resources and reliance on third-party clinical investigators, contract research organizations (CROs) and consultants.
 Relying on third-party clinical investigators, CROs and consultants may force us to encounter delays that are outside of our control.